#1 Platinum Jewelry Buyer Las Vegas & Henderson

 At that time, platinum was highly valued for its ability to manufacture military equipment and detonate charges in small, early firearms.
 When the war ended, jewelers relied on platinum as a substitute for gold, silver, and other precious metals such as copper.

 Platinum, one of the strongest metals in the world, is hypoallergenic, tarnished – resistant, and extremely durable.
 Diamonds fused with the timeless elegance of platinum created a rare and enduring symbol of love.
-The beauty of Art Deco high society paved the way for the creation of some of the most iconic pieces of jewelry of our time, such as the diamond engagement ring and the diamond wedding ring.
+Some of the best jewelers in history used the Art Deco movement, resulting in some of the most recognizable pieces in history.
+Oftentimes, these would be engagement rings as well as diamond wedding rings.

 After World War II, the U.S. Govt. banned the use of platinum in non-military applications, including jewelry, for military purposes.
-Although spark plugs and other forms of spark plug technology have been in use since the mid-20th century, they were not developed until 1974, when air quality regulations in the U.S. ushered in the era of car catalytic converters.
+While spark plugs and related technologies have been utilized since the mid-1900s, they were not developed until 1974 when air quality regulations were introduced in the United States.